bobjoerules/welcome/README.md

 # welcome
 A welcome bot for my server
-can't use on other servers onless you change the channel it sends welcome message and other stuff
+can't use on other servers unless you change the channel it sends welcome message and other stuff